riusricardo/midnight-kitties/README.md

 Enter your birth day (1-31): 15
 ```

-**Note**: You must be at least 21 years old to increment the counter, as verified through zero-knowledge proofs.
+**Note**: You must be at least 21 years old to increment the kitties, as verified through zero-knowledge proofs.

 ## 🔐 Smart Contract Details

 ### Contract Features

-The counter contract demonstrates:
+The kitties contract demonstrates:

-- **Public State Management** - Maintains a counter value on the blockchain
+- **Public State Management** - Maintains a kitties value on the blockchain
 - **Age Verification** - Requires proof of being 21+ to increment
 - **Credential Storage** - Securely stores user credentials in private state
 - **Zero-Knowledge Proofs** - Verifies age without revealing exact birthdate